jamesclair/yatodo/README.md

 - automate database setup
 - Setup automatic migrations through alembic
 - Add Tests for API, Models, Schema, Crud and Config
+- Remove initial secrets from files (only ran in isolated local envs, so this can wait for now)
+-